izaowl/CV/README.md

 ## Hobbies

-I am a dog owner and love long distance walking, history, and sightseeing.
-I am a passionate owner of a small collection of indoor plants and an avid reader of books of various genres.
+- I am a dog owner and love long distance walking, history, and sightseeing.
+- I am a passionate owner of a small collection of indoor plants
+- I am an avid consumer of knowledge, currently reading Bllod and Ruins, The Great Imperial War 1931-1945 and listening to Andrew Huberman Science podcasts

 ##
 <h3 align="center">Languages and Tools</h3>